 Taking a brief break from diamond-laden pieces, we have the Breguet No.160.
 What makes this watch so expensive is its history.
 The story behind it is that a lover of the famous Marie Antoinette commissioned this piece as a gift.
 Unfortunately, she died before it was produced and never saw the finished product.
 Today, it is displayed in the Mayer Museum.
 It’s cased in 18-karat gold and sapphires, has 23 complications and over 800 parts.
 Talk about one of the most expensive watches in the world.

 3: Chopard 201-Carat Watch – $25 million

-This Chopard is very similar to the Graff Diamonds pieces described above.
+This Chopard easily lands on our most expensive watches in the world list.
+It is very similar to the Graff Diamonds pieces described above.
 In fact, it looks nearly the same as the Hallucination.
 It features scores of precious jewels, which result in a colorful, glimmering piece.

 4: Patek Philippe Supercomplication – $24 million

 Patek Philippe created this custom piece for the ultra-wealthy banker Harry Graves Jr. It took a full five years to design and produce, but it was worth the wait.
 The end product was a pocket watch with incredible technology for its time, which holds up well even in the modern age.
 This may not look like it immediately, but it’s one of the most expensive watches out there.

 5: Jacob & Co.
 Billionaire Watch – $18 million

 While most of these watches have diamonds on them, none look as surreal as this Jacob & Co. model.
 The reason is that it looks like the entire piece of made of diamonds, rather than having them as decoration.
 Another thing that separates it from pieces like the Hallucination is that the movement is on display and quite beautiful.